A man wakes up, hungover, in his over-large bed and realizes a moment too late that he’s not alone.

 Ben finished his cup, stood up, put it in the sink, and sank back into the sofa.
 Carissa stood and studied the spacious, previously tidy two bedroom apartment.

 “Hey, I’m going to be honest here; I don’t think I’m prepared for this kind of conversation.
 I don’t handle conflict well – like at all.”
-She looked morose.
-“I once had a cat who was a piece of shit to me and I just let it outside and it never came back.
+She looked morose and then blurted “I once had a cat who was a piece of shit to me and I just let it outside and it never came back.
 I faked crying on the phone with my mom twice to throw her off my trail.”

 Ben looked up at her and smirked.
 “You did the right thing.
 I fucking hate cats.”